 - Grade: 350 Points (35% of your grade)

 - Due: Each group will have their own individual deadlines, which can be found on the course schedule.
-Typically, your research paper will be due a little over two weeks after we finish reading and discussing the novel as a class: if we conclude a novel on Friday, you draft will be due the following Sunday, and your final paper a week from that Sunday.
+Typically, your research paper will be due a two weeks after we finish reading and discussing the novel as a class: if we conclude a novel on Tuesday, your draft will be due the following Tuesday, and your final paper two weeks from that Tuesday.

-One of the most important projects in this class is a highly polished research-based essay of 10-12 pages on a topic and text of your own choosing.
-This assignment invites you to form a cohesive, clear, and historically informed argument; to place that argument in a broader critical conversation comprised of 5 carefully-selected sources that you engage accurately and responsibly; and to support that argument with evidence from your chosen text.
+One of the most important projects in this class is a highly polished research-based essay of 12-15 pages on a topic and text of your own choosing.
+This assignment invites you to form a cohesive, clear, and historically informed argument; to place that argument in a broader critical conversation comprised of 5-6 carefully-selected sources (ranging from the historical and biographical to the scholarly and critical) that you engage accurately and responsibly; and to support that argument with evidence from your chosen text.

-This assignment involves preparatory work, including an annotated bibliography, a presentation (which, together, are worth 50 of the 350 total points), and a rough draft that you will discuss with your professor outside of class (drafts are typically due the Sunday following the week after your presentation, so you have a little over a week to respond to my presentation comments and work on the draft).
+This assignment involves preparatory work, including an annotated bibliography and a presentation (which, together, are worth 50 of the 350 total points), and a rough draft that you will discuss with the professor outside of class.

 - A dynamic introduction that strategically frames the broader project.
-Here, you might combine strategies that include signaling historical or cultural context, intentionally summarizing the book with an eye on your eventual argument, and/or offering a sense of the continuing relevance of your text (~ 1 page).
+Here, you might combine strategies that include signaling historical or cultural context, intentionally summarizing the book with an eye on your eventual argument, and/or offering a sense of the continuing relevance of your text (~ 1 page, 2-3 paragraphs).

 - Your argumentative extension of this research conversation: even if you don’t feel that your argument is 100% unique, you can still shed new light on a topic by adding new layers of analysis and insight.
 You don’t need to completely revise the audience’s thinking about a given text, but perhaps you have some thoughts on a particular character or chapter or even paragraph that you think adds something new to an ongoing conversation (~4 – 5 pages)